Close-Up (Table)

 Virtual Reality

-You can virtually attend part of the close-up show as an immersive experience.
+You can take part in a virtual close-up magic show as an immersive experience.
 You will need VR glasses and the specially produced 360°/3D film.

 An installed YouTube app is required for systems with smartphones.
 The 3D effect (Cardboard mode) only works with an Android operating system.
 To use it with the Vision Pro, you need the Moon Player from the App Store.
 Watch this video to find out how!

-Without VR glasses, you can at least watch the “digital shell game” here as a 360° video without the 3D effect.
-Use this video to do so!
+Without VR glasses, you can at least watch the “digital shell game” as a 360° video without the 3D effect.
+Use this video for that!